vickynovlani/nops-docs/pages/Copilot/copilot-asg-by-tag.md

 ## FAQ

-1\) What happens to my ASGs if I delete the Launch Template in nOps Compute Copilot?
+### 1. What happens to my ASGs if I delete the Launch Template in nOps Compute Copilot?

-I_f you delete the Compute Copilot Launch Template used in one or more ASGs, these ASGs will no longer be processed by nOps Compute Copilot._\
+If you delete the Compute Copilot Launch Template used in one or more ASGs, these ASGs will no longer be processed by nOps Compute Copilot.

-2\) Why don’t I see Spot instances as soon as I create the ASG using IAC while leveraging Configure by Tag ?
+### 2. Why don’t I see Spot instances as soon as I create the ASG using IAC while leveraging Configure by Tag ?

-If a reliable and cheaper Spot is available in the Spot market and in the same AZ, it will take up to 30 minutes to see a Spot instance as part of your ASG.\
+If a reliable and cheaper Spot is available in the Spot market and in the same AZ, it will take up to 30 minutes to see a Spot instance as part of your ASG.

-3\) Can I use both the tags “nops\_copilot\_max\_spot\_percentage” and “nops\_copilot\_max\_spot\_instances” on the same ASG?
+### 3. Can I use both “nops\_copilot\_max\_spot\_percentage” and “nops\_copilot\_max\_spot\_instances” tags on the same ASG?
 Yes, you can use both tags.

-4\) What happens if I don't use either of the tags “nops\_copilot\_max\_spot\_percentage” and “nops\_copilot\_max\_spot\_instances” on my ASG?
+### 4. What happens if I don't use either of the tags “nops\_copilot\_max\_spot\_percentage” and “nops\_copilot\_max\_spot\_instances” on my ASG?
 If you don’t use either tag, by default, Compute Copilot will try to replace all your On-Demand instances as part of ASG to the Spot instances